Apply for Admission and I-20 Form

 Provide a photocopy of your passport ID page.

-After the Office of International Student Services reviews your documents and determines that you have met all the requirements, the I-20 will be issued.
-Based on the information you provided on your I-20 Application Form, we will mail your I-20 to you or call you to let you know when it is ready to pick up.
+Once the Office of International Student Services reviews your documents and determines that you have met all the requirements, the I-20 will be issued.
+Based on the information you provided on your I-20 Application Form, we will mail your I-20 out via UPS.